Treetender/SuperTables/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.

+## So What is this?
+I want to really play around with autmated CI builds and to experiment with streaming large sets of data to datatables asynchronously.

+This project is hosted in [Github Pages]() and will be updated every time a pull request is merged into master.
+If the unit tests fail, or if the code is invalid, the build will fail.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.